 How to Become a Social Worker

-Becoming a social worker involves several key steps, including educational preparation, licensure, and gaining practical experience.
+Becoming a social worker involves several key steps, including higher education, licensure, and practical experience.
 Here’s an overview of the process:

 1. Earn a Bachelor’s Degree

-The first step to becoming a social worker is to earn a bachelor of social work (BSW) or a related field such as sociology, psychology, or political science.
-A BSW program typically takes four years to complete and includes at least 400 supervised hours of fieldwork experience.
+The first step to a social work career is to earn a bachelor’s degree in social work (BSW) or a related field, such as sociology, psychology, or political science.
+With a bachelor’s degree, which typically takes four years to complete, you can find employment as a case manager, a child welfare specialist, or in other entry-level positions.

 2. Gain Field Experience